31 really useful websites for students

 Project Gutenberg is an eBook library for free texts and books whose copyright has expired.
-Great for coursework, projects and making your essays better, and an especially useful website for students on social sciences or humanities courses.
+It's great for coursework, projects and making your essays better.
+This is an especially useful website for students on social sciences or humanities courses.

 Best for: Not buying books on Amazon

 For students worried about the ethical implications of making purchases on Amazon, Hive is a great alternative for books.
 It sells books from independent bookshops around the UK and gives a percentage of the profits back to them.